diego-a-camarena/Proscai/README.md

 ###

-<p align="left">Inside the repository is the code of the function to find the answer to this exercise</p>
+<p align="left">Inside the repository is the code of the function to find the answer to this exercise (challenge.html)</p>